aau-cns/MicroCppROSTemplate/README.md

 ---

 This script will allow to create from scratch a ROS1 workspace to be used with roscpp.
-The scripts automatically create the folder structure, init the workspace and write the source files.
-Both oop based development or simple (single) node type are supported.
+The scripts automatically create the folder structure, init the workspace, write the source files and build it Both oop based development or simple (single) node type are supported.

 ---